mdShakilHossainNsu2018/recipe-app-api/README.md

 # recipe-app-api
-This is recipe app using django best practice
+This is recipe app using django best practice backend api with test driven development.

-<p style='color:red'>This is some red text.</p>
 ### Requirements

 >Django>=2.1.3, <3.0.7